 In some cases, both the driver and the cyclist may be partially liable for the accident.
 For example, if a bicyclist runs a red light and collides with a speeding motorist, both may be liable.

 Under Pennsylvania law, insurers and courts may not use helmet use to place contributory negligence on a cyclist.
-So, under Pennsylvania law, technically you are not responsible for your injuries even if you were not wearing a helmet.
+So, you are not technically responsible for your injuries, even if you were not wearing a helmet.

-Note: While the insurer cannot use your helmet use against you, insurance adjusters will likely attempt to get you to accidentally admit fault.
+Note: While the insurer cannot use your helmet use against you, insurance adjusters could try to make you admit fault.
 Do not agree to a recorded statement until you have spoken with an attorney.

-There are several pieces of evidence that you can collect after a cycling accident to help build a case against the at-fault party, including:
+You can collect several pieces of evidence after a cycling accident to help build a case against the at-fault party, including:

-- The other driver’s contact/insurance information: If you are able, get the driver’s contact information as well as his or her insurance information (e.g., policy number, insurer’s number, etc.).
+- The other driver’s contact/insurance information: If you are able, get the driver’s contact information and insurance information (e.g., policy number, insurer’s number, etc.).

-- Medical records: Visiting a doctor after the crash is not only good for your health, but the medical records from such a visit will serve as proof of your injuries.
+- Medical records: Visiting a doctor after the crash is good for your health.
+The medical records from such a visit will prove your injuries.

 - Witness testimony: Be sure to speak with any witnesses at the scene.
-If you unable at the time, their contact information should be in the police report.
+If you’re unable to at the time, their contact information should be in the police report.

 - Police report: The police report will be especially valuable.
-It will have any citations issued, the names and contact information of any witnesses, and the officers’ opinions about the crash.
+It will have any citations issued, witnesses’ names and contact information, and the officers’ opinions about the crash.

 - Surveillance footage: In some cases, nearby stores may have surveillance footage of the accident.
-You may also be able to gather this footage from traffic cameras at intersections.
+You could gather this footage from traffic cameras at intersections.

 - Preserve your damaged bicycle.

-Contact the Pittsburgh Accident Attorneys at Berger and Green for Help
+Contact the Pittsburgh Accident Attorney Team of Berger and Green For Help